Oswald1997/GLIMMER/README.md

 # GLIMMER

-This repository contains code for the paper 'GLIMMER: Incorporating Graph and Lexical Features in Unsupervised Multi-Document Summarization',which has been accepted by ECAI 2024.
+This repository contains code for the paper 'GLIMMER: Incorporating Graph and Lexical Features in Unsupervised Multi-Document Summarization', which has been accepted by ECAI 2024.

 ## Code